Why is this important?

 |5 - Your wedding day|

 Civil marriages are conducted by district registrars appointed by the Registrar General.
-Religious ceremonies must be conducted by someone who is an approved celebrant.
+Religious or belief ceremonies must be conducted by someone who is an approved celebrant.

 The marriage must be performed in front of the registrar or celebrant and two witnesses.

 A civil marriage ceremony can take place in a registrar's office or in any other appropriate location (other than religious premises) that has been agreed by the couple and the registration authority, for example, a stately home, on a boat in Scottish waters, on a hillside.

 A religious or belief ceremony includes religious beliefs and other belief systems such as humanism.
 A religious or belief ceremony can be held anywhere (for example on a boat or hillside) as long as the couple can find an approved celebrant.
 This is someone who is authorised to perform marriages.

 You can obtain a list of approved celebrants in your area from the district registrar.